-Or maybe you’ve seen little specks of black stuff on your desk when you get into the office in the morning.
+An obvious sign that moldy locks is on the loose in your home or office is that you’ll find little specks of black stuff growing around the air vents.
+Or maybe you’ll see little specks of black stuff on your desk when you get into the office in the morning.

-We’ve vacuumed out the dust, then sprayed the insulated ductwork with a sealant.
-The sealant does more than just seal the insulation.
-It also creates an environment that helps prevent the mold or bacteria from growing back in the future.
+So what did we do to that horror hallway of mold?
+First we vacuumed out the dust, then we sprayed the insulated ductwork with a sealant, which does more than just seal the insulation, it also creates an inhospitable environment for any future mold or bacteria growth.
+And voila!
+All clean!

-When your building engineer or technician is changing out the air filter on your a/c unit, that’s a great time to take a look into the ductwork to see if you have an mold problem beginning.
-You can also watch out for this yourself by watching out for any mold growing on the air vents around your building.
+When your building engineer or technician is changing out the air filter on your A/C unit, this is a great time to take a look into the ductwork to see if you have a mold problem beginning.
+You can also monitor this yourself by watching out for any black stuff accumulating on the air vents around your building.